 How To Choose The Perfect Porch Swing

-Swings had always had a magical hold for children and adults alike as these are still our favorite spot when we visit a park or playground.
+Swings had always had a magical hold for children and adults alike, as these are still our favorite spots when we visit a park or playground.
 Aside from the usual rubber tire, there are now many designs and styles available you can choose from to match your porch and patio arrangement.

-Whether to reflect, have a casual conversation with friends or just seeking some light-hearted fun, a suspended swing seems to have captured the hearts of many homeowners, continuously being an addition to many American homes.
-Aside from adding a lively mood and romantic charm than your average porch chair, it takes little space and can be enjoyed right at your own yard instead of having to go to a park and wait in line for your turn.
+Whether to reflect, have a casual conversation with friends, or just seeking some light-hearted fun, a suspended swing seems to have captured the hearts of many homeowners, continuously being an addition to many American homes.
+Besides adding a lively mood and romantic charm than your average porch chair, it takes little space and can be enjoyed right at your yard instead of going to a park and waiting in line for your turn.

 Criteria for the Perfect Porch Swing

-Comfort and Safety - As with all other furniture, the best way to determine a porch swing's comfort is to sit on it and test it out.
-Keep in mind that this is something you will be lounging on for long periods of time so you want something that isn't hard on the back and the back of your knees.
+Comfort and Safety - As with all other furniture, the best way to determine a porch swing's comfortability is to sit on it and test it out.
+Keep in mind that this is something you will be lounging on for long periods, so you want something that isn't hard on the back and the back of your knees.
 With comfort comes safety.
 You want to be able to relax comfortably without worrying whether the chains or the support of the porch swing can carry your weight.

-Material - Because you're going to use it in an outdoor setting, it's important to know which materials are best for your climate.
-You don't just get an aluminum porch swing because your sister-in-law who lives in a colder climate gave it good reviews.
-You want to make sure you get a durable material that is meant specifically for your location's weather.
+Material - Because you're going to use it in an outdoor setting, it's essential to know which materials are best for your climate.
+You don't just get an aluminum porch swing because your sister-in-law, who lives in a colder climate, gave it good reviews.
+You want to make sure you get a durable material explicitly meant for your location's weather.

 A few of the most common porch swing materials are natural wood, metal, fabric, synthetic resin, and wicker.
-Natural wood especially hardwoods like teak and cedar are the best when it comes to style and will blend with any type of design.
+Natural wood, especially hardwoods like teak and cedar are the best when it comes to style and will blend with any design.

-Teak due to its high oil content is naturally resistant to mold, mildew, moisture, insects, and rot.
-It is very low maintenance requiring only an occasional hose down with soapy water and a once-a-year sealing to maintain its honey gold color.
+Teak is naturally resistant to mold, mildew, moisture, insects, and rot due to its high oil content.
+It is easy to maintain requiring only an occasional hose down with soapy water and a once-a-year sealing to maintain its honey-gold color.
 Left untreated, it turns into a beautiful, silvery gray as preferred by others.
-It does not get hot even on summer days so you can rest assured that you can swing all you want in the without burning your bum.
+It does not get hot even on summer days, so you can rest assured that you can swing all you want without burning your bum.

-The Western Red Cedar has been dubbed the Tree of Life by Native Americans for its wide range of uses including its roots.
-In modern times, it has the same properties as Teak but more versatile when it comes to holding colors and finishes.
+The Western Red Cedar has been dubbed the Tree of Life by Native Americans for its wide range of uses, including its roots.
+It has the same properties as teak but more versatile when it comes to holding colors and finishes.

-Pine wood is a type of soft wood that borders between a creamy white or yellowish color.
-It's less durable than the other two kinds of wood making it a less expensive material for porch swings.
-While it cannot compete with the qualities of the other two, it can last a long time as long as it is continuously sealed.
-It is insect and rot resistant as well and its color is perfect for rustic style homes.
+Pinewood is a type of softwood that borders between a creamy white or yellowish color.
+It's less durable than the other two kinds of wood, making it a less expensive material for porch swings.
+While it cannot compete with the other two qualities, seal regularly to retain quality.
+It is insect and rot-resistant, too, and its golden tone is perfect for rustic-styled homes.

 Wrought iron porch swings are for you if you have a thing for English style gardens.
-It's heavier and is made for windy places.
-The downside is that it might absorb heat during summer time.
+It's heavier and made for windy places.
+The downside is that it might absorb heat during the summertime.

-There are many porch swing bed that have its own stand or frame and come in a variety of sizes from a small cocoon chair to a large swing bench.
-Both have its own stand or support and require minimal to zero installation.
+Many porch swing beds have their stand or frame and come in a variety of sizes from a small cocoon chair in no small swing bench.
+Both have their structure or support and require minimal to zero installation.

 What could be more satisfying and romantic than watching the sun slowly rise or set on your porch?
-Maybe swaying gently on a porch swing while sipping your favorite drink with a loved one.
+Maybe swaying gently on a porch swing while sipping your favorite drink with a loved one is a contender.